Who is Wrong, You or Your Friends?

 Today there are strong opinions shared on social media.

 I might be alone, but I feel my heart race and get excited when someone shares an opinion that matches my own.

 However, I also feel a bit of angst and anger when an opinion that differs from mine shows itself.

 I get particularly bugged when the opinion is being shared by a friend that I have usually seen as reasonable and friendly.

-Steve Covey shares a story in Seven Habits of Highly Effective People about a disagreement with his wife over an appliance purpose.
+In Seven Habits of Highly Effective People, Stephen Covey shares a story about a disagreement with his wife over an appliance purpose.

-Knowing that her opinion was shaped by these experiences, he could better hear her side of the argument.
+Knowing that these experiences shaped her opinion, he could better hear her side of the argument.